ljcooke/nodaire/README.md

 # Nodaire

-Nodaire is a collection of parsers for text file formats.
+Nodaire is a collection of text file parsers.
+It supports Ruby 2.5.0 or greater.

 __Note__: This is a new gem, and the interface is not yet stable.
 Expect breaking API changes before v1.0.0 is released.